Rockies vs. Dodgers Prediction

 Colorado Rockies DFS SPIN

-Colorado defeated LA on Friday night by a score of 4-1.
-Ezequiel Tovar recorded 3 hits in the victory.
-The Rockies look for their third consecutive win on Saturday night.
+Colorado dropped to LA on Saturday night by a score of 4-1.
+Ezequiel Tovar continued his tear at the plate recording another 3 hits in the loss.
+The Rockies look to get back in the win column on Sunday.

 Los Angeles Dodgers DFS SPIN